Updated: May 22

-An overview of Jenkins life in regard to medical treatment, schooling, home life and incarceration leading up to the events that occurred in 2013 which resulted in Jenkins murdering 4 people.
+This is an overview of Jenkins' life in regard to medical treatment, schooling, home life and incarceration, leading up to the events that occurred in 2013 which resulted in Jenkins murdering 4 people.

 Jenkins had a troubled life early on and was witness and victim to many traumatic events before the age of 8.
 He was in and out of juvenile, state care and mental treatment facilities from a young age.

-He suffered with bed wetting, anxiety, & nightmares/terrors due to the things he was experiencing at home and was subsequently removed and put into foster care.
+He suffered with bed wetting, anxiety and nightmares/terrors due to the things he was experiencing at home and was subsequently removed and put into foster care.

 Leading up to adulthood he spent the majority of time locked up for various charges and incidents or due to mental health complications.

-The time he did get to spend as a free adolescent/man he got involved with gangs and was committing crimes varying from assault, robbery to things like arson; which ultimately led up to him being incarcerated for long periods of time.
+The time Nikko did get to spend as a free adolescent/man, he got involved with gangs and began committing crimes.
+These varied from assault and robbery to things like arson, and they ultimately led to him being incarcerated for long periods of time.